barongracias/barongracias.github.io/_pages/projects.md

 author_profile: true
 ---

 I build data and ML products that stay reliable when data is messy and stakeholders need clear signal.
-Explore open-source, industry, and academic work.
+Selected open-source, industry, and academic work that reflects payments-scale delivery and research depth.
+Looking for how to engage?
+Visit the [services page](/services/).

 ## Git projects (open-source)
 - **g-maps-timeline** - fog-of-war travel map that ingests Google Timeline exports, aggregates to H3 grids, and renders MapLibre tiles per year with privacy-first filtering.